theclaruscompany/framework/_website/readme.txt

 Choose a stylesheet for the desired theme and copy it into the root folder.
 Rename it to css.css.

-Cameron Moll - Therefore, mobile design is the art of communicating within an environment of mobility.

 rules:
 1- mobile first
 2- use well structured, meaningful markup